 cannot be grouped or sorted by fields with type

 cannot have a standard value.
-Nonetheless, the type should still be
+The type should, nonetheless, still be

-TYPO3 is usually used with the database engine MySQL, which
+TYPO3 is usually used with the database engine MySQL which additionally

 provides the developer with the field types